ZS42/Makefile/README.md

         rm -f $(NAME)

 re:     fclean all
 Don’t forget to put a .PHONY, in order to avoid relinking.
-Put all the rules you use.
+Put all the rules you use.A phony target is one that is not really the name of a file; rather it is just a name for a recipe to be executed when you make an explicit request.
+There are two reasons to use a phony target: to avoid a conflict with a file of the same name, and to improve performance.A phony target is one that isn't really the name of a file.
+It will only have a list of commands and no dependencies.
 .PHONY: all clean fclean re